akermu/krunner-pass/README.md

 ## Use with [pass-otp](https://github.com/tadfisher/pass-otp)

-To use with pass-otp, use the identifier "totp::" in the filename or file path of the otp password file.
+To use with pass-otp, use the identifier "totp::" as a prefix in the filename or file path of the otp password file.

 Alternatively, set $PASSWORD_STORE_OTP_IDENTIFIER to overwrite the identifier string.
+This must be set in `.xprofile` or similar file.

 Build and Installation
 ======================